griga23/shoe-store/lab1.md

 ### Kafka Topics
 Check if following topics exist in your Kafka cluster:
- * shoe_products (for product data aka Product Catalog)
+ * shoe_products (for product data aka Product Catalog),
- * shoe_customers (for customer data aka Customer CRM)
+ * shoe_customers (for customer data aka Customer CRM),
- * shoe_orders (for realtime order transactions aka Billing System)
+ * shoe_orders (for realtime order transactions aka Billing System).

 ### Schemas in Schema Registry
 Check if following Avro schemas exist in your Schema Registry:
- * shoe_products-value
+ * shoe_products-value,
- * shoe_customers-value
+ * shoe_customers-value,
- * shoe_orders-value
+ * shoe_orders-value.

 NOTE: Schema Registry is at the Environment level and can be used for multiple Kafka clusters.

 ### Datagen Connectors
 Your Kafka cluster should have three Datagen Source Connectors running.
-Check if topic and template configurations are correct.
+Check if topic and template configurations are as listed below.

 | Connector Name (can be anything)     |      Topic      | Format |             Template |
 |--------------------------------------|:---------------:|-------:|---------------------:|